kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 The above implementation is just separating the logics in approach (a) to two components, and it won't help improve efficiency nor simplify implementations.
 Therefore, the description in this section is just for discussion purpose and won't be implemented.

-A PoC implementation for this approach, forking exisiting provisioner and modify it to only handle `VolumeSnapshotLink`, can be found [here](https://github.com/mkimuram/external-provisioner/commits/separate-controller).
+A PoC implementation for this approach, forking existing provisioner and modify it to only handle `VolumeSnapshotLink`, can be found [here](https://github.com/mkimuram/external-provisioner/commits/separate-controller).
 Note that just to separate the containers for normal provision and provision from `VolumeSnapshotLink`, we don't need to fork the codes, instead we can use a command line option.
 Fork is only needed if we need to keep the existing CSI external provisioner codes separated from this feature.